dabrahams/magoo/ImplementationNotes.md

   project-wide, e.g. `targetV`, `targetT`, `targetE`, `targetA`.
 I normally don't do abbrevs but in this case I think spelling out the same words over and over might do more harm than good.

+- Naming: more consistency could be established; the interpreter uses both “output” and “destination” (and probably “result” too) to mean the address of a computed result.

 - Consider standardizing the single-unlabeled-payload-element pattern for `enum` cases, which makes it cleaner to factor large `switch` statements into separate